gndrmnn/nodepool/doc/source/metastatic.rst

        .. attr:: node-attributes
           :type: dict

           A dictionary of key-value pairs that will be stored with the node data in ZooKeeper.
 The keys and values can be any arbitrary string.

+          The metastatic driver will automatically use the values supplied by the backing node as default values.
+Any values specified here for top-level dictionary keys will override those supplied by the backing node.

        .. attr:: max-servers
           :type: int